 Certificate in Non-Clinical Psychopharmacology

-The Certificate is a 4-day residential course held bi-annually in Cambridge, the next meeting is scheduled for early 2018.
+The Certificate is a 4-day residential course held bi-annually in Cambridge.

 The following topics were covered:

 - Pharmacokinetics in Psychiatry